tedlanghorst/OpenOBS-328/docs/3_build.markdown

     Most important right now is the MS5803_VERSION variable, which can be either be 2, 5, or 14, depending on the version of the MS5803 pressure sensor you are pairing this logger with.
 If you are building the device without a pressure sensor, you can remove this line.

-    >:warning: The sensor version is really important to get right.
+    >⚠️ The sensor version is really important to get right.
 If it is wrong, the pressure and temperature data will be very hard to recover.

 1. Upload the sketch to the logger.
 Watch the IDE status bar for the code to be compiled and uploaded.
-    >:question: If you can't find the COM port for the OpenOBS, you likely need to install the [CH340 USB driver](https://learn.sparkfun.com/tutorials/how-to-install-ch340-drivers/all).
+    >❓ If you can't find the COM port for the OpenOBS, you likely need to install the [CH340 USB driver](https://learn.sparkfun.com/tutorials/how-to-install-ch340-drivers/all).

 1. Open the Serial Monitor (Tools -> Serial Monitor) and verify that the OpenOBS is starting up and communicating.
 Change the baud rate to 250000 in the bottom right corner of the Serial Monitor if it is not already set.